 Registering a business in Guyana typically takes approximately one month.
 U.S. investors and potential investors are urged to conduct extensive market analysis before entering the market.
 Companies deciding to register in Guyana are encouraged to contact a local lawyer through the Guyana Bar Association to provide advice on company registration, relevant legal frameworks and navigating the local legal landscape.
 Additionally, financial companies are governed by the Financial Institutions Act and regulated by the Bank of Guyana.
 Similarly, mining, gaming and petroleum have unique legislation regarding their industries, which may affect the choice of business registration.
 GO-INVEST may provide guidance on the relevant laws and requirements to enter any industry along with relevant documentation to access investment concessions.
 Companies are encouraged to utilize investment banking services or accounting firms when establishing an office to ensure due diligence is complete.

-Special provisions are included within the Companies Act which allows for registration of “external companies” which allows for incorporation of firms outside of Guyana.
+Special provisions are included within the Companies Act which allows for the registration of “external companies” for the incorporation of firms outside of Guyana.
 The process for incorporating a company takes approximately one week.
 Registering a foreign company requires additional steps and documentation.

 All firms must also register with the National Insurance Scheme (NIS) to obtain a unique registration number.
 The application process can be readily completed at any NIS office.
 Companies file monthly contributions for their employees.
 Self-employed individuals file monthly returns on their earnings.
 The total contribution is calculated at 14 percent of the basic wage/salary paid to the employee and is derived by a 5.6 percent deduction from the employee’s pay and the remaining 8.4 percent paid by the employer on behalf of the employee.